kulp/tenyr/README.md

 operand is a truth value, the bitwise complement works as a Boolean NOT.
 The operations also underlie some syntactical sugar ; for example, `B <- ~C` is accepted by the assembler and transformed into `B <- C ^~ A`.

+The `pack` operation (represented by `^^`) concatenates the 20 least significant bits of the left operand with the 12 least significant bits of the right operand.
+This operation makes it easier to construct large values in registers using immediates.

 #### Memory Operations